shumakoff/provision/README.md

 After filling all of the required fields in sip.conf you can generate config file by running ```provision --sip <your_sip> --verbose```.
 Generated config file will be placed in ```output_dir``` from ```provision.conf```.
 Please check ```provision.conf``` for more options before running the script.

+You will want to use your own templates for ones that have ```_default``` in their names.
+You can export them from SNR phone via Web-interface.